-Here is some useful tips to prepare the classic Carbonara you can eat in Rome:
+Here is some useful tips to prepare the classic Carbonara at home, as if you were in Rome:

-- Please don’t add cream – not even a drop!
+- Don’t add cream – not even a drop.

 - Pecorino or Parmigiano cheese?
 The tradition calls for Pecorino Romano.